Ependymoma Awareness Day 2019

 The CERN Foundation would like to thank all of you that have participated in this moving and unique event.
 CERN is especially grateful to the National Brain Tumor Society for allowing us to hold the butterfly release during their Head to the Hill event.
 Your efforts and donations will help us immensely in creating awareness about this rare disease, and help expand our efforts to improve the care and outcome of people with ependymoma.

-Sarah Delivers Speech at Ependymoma Awareness Day
+Ian Delivers Speech at Ependymoma Awareness Day

 Ependymoma Awareness Outreach